agentsystems/agentsystems/README.md

 **That's it.** Open http://localhost:3001 and start discovering agents.

+> Prefer manual installation?
+See the [manual installation guide](https://docs.agentsystems.ai/getting-started/manual-installation).

 **What's running:** Gateway (API), UI (web interface), egress proxy (network controls), and PostgreSQL (audit logs).

 **Next:** In the UI, click "Discover" → Find an agent → Click "Add" → Invoke it

+> Have an NVIDIA GPU?
+See the [GPU acceleration guide](https://docs.agentsystems.ai/configuration/gpu-acceleration).

 ## How It Works